-@vincentlistens I may be missing something subtle here, but if you have a photo as part of your h-card, that works pretty well in an context.
+@vincentlistens I may be missing something subtle here, but if you have a photo as part of your h-card, that works pretty well in an #indieweb context.
 Depending on the receiver, it can show up in likes, reposts, webmentions etc.

 Jason’s Cranberry Bread sounds delicious.
 I don’t do that sort of thing often myself.
 Only when I have two or three nice ripe bananas, which happens very infrequently.